T-Z-N/ProtectingBusinessModels/readme.md

-T-Z-N: Write a readme, where there will be clique tool and also the framework.
-Check the paper.tex and write the readme according to what was mentioned in the paper.tex.

-GitHub Copilot: # The Architecture of Defense: A Systemic Framework for Protecting Business Models

-This repository contains the research artifacts and tools from our study on business model protection strategies.
-We developed and validated a comprehensive taxonomy that transforms expert insights into a structured framework for understanding how companies can systematically protect their business models.

 ## Overview

 Business models are critical but vulnerable assets in today's innovation-driven economy.
 While practitioners employ diverse defensive tactics and scholars have produced valuable research on specific protection strategies, this knowledge remains fragmented.
 Our research addresses this gap by developing the first comprehensive taxonomy of business model protection mechanisms.